Pound Backstage Review: How the Virtual Classes Compare to IRL Ones

 This post may contain affiliate links.
 Every link is hand-selected by our team, and it isn’t dependent on receiving a commission.
 You can view our full policy here.

 Some people love working out; I am not one of them.
 When it comes to cardio or anything HIIT-related, I need to be tricked into exercising.
 That’s how I got into Pound back in 2014.
-The cardio drumming workouts made you focus on keeping the beat, so you didn’t notice how many squats or lunges you were doing to hit each note; it was more like an interactive concert than an exercise routine.
+The cardio drumming workouts make you focus on keeping the beat, so you don’t notice how many squats or lunges you were doing to hit each note; it was more like an interactive concert than an exercise routine.

 What Is Pound Backstage?

 You’ll need a set of Ripstix, the brand’s cardio drumsticks (which are made of a durable plastic and weigh a 1/4 pound each), though you could get away with using regular drumsticks or even trimmed-down pool noodles.
-(I’ve seen teachers use the latter to teach kids, so if they accidentally hit themselves or another student, no one’s harmed.)
+(I’ve seen teachers use the latter to instruct kids, so if they accidentally hit themselves or another student, no one’s harmed.)

 How Much Does Pound Backstage Cost?

-There’s a 14-day free trial, and after that, it’s $13 per month.
+There’s a 30-day free trial, and after that, it’s $13 per month.

 Since the videos are pre-recorded, an instructor can’t help you perfect your form, and they’re set to generic music, instead of major pop/rock songs, like you tend to hear in class.
+Still, they’re fun, engaging and easy to follow.

 The Pros of Subscribing to Pound Backstage: